RRaAy-H/nanotron-infini/docs/WEIGHT_DECAY_FIX.md

 ### Automatic Fix with Flexible Training Workflow

 The fix is automatically applied when running the `flexible_training_workflow.sh` script.
-The script:
+The script now includes updated methods to handle both PyTorch 1.x and 2.x versions:

+1. **Multi-strategy approach**:
+   - First tries the direct patch approach using `direct_adam_patch.py` (works with both PyTorch versions)
+   - Falls back to the apply_adam_patch scripts if needed
+   - Uses inline patching as a last resort

+2. **Other automatic fixes**:
-1. Ensures the config file has a valid weight_decay value
+   - Ensures the config file has a valid weight_decay value
-2. Uses a dedicated wrapper script (`scripts/wrapper_script.py`) that applies our patches
+   - Uses a dedicated wrapper script (`scripts/wrapper_script.py`) that applies our patches
-3. Applies the Adam patch directly via the `apply_adam_patch.sh` script or inline Python code
-4. Runs the training script through this wrapper
+   - Runs the training script through this wrapper

 No additional steps are required as the fix is now fully integrated into the workflow.